 What does the subscription include?

-The subscription starts in these 6 months of launch at $ 65 one-time (it will be $ 100 when the launch period ends) and $ 3,99 per month.
+Membership starts during these 6 months of launch at a one-time fee of $65 (it will be $100 when the launch period ends) and $3,99 per month.

 The basic fitness band is included in the Amazon Halo monthly price.
 One button and no screen - but it tracks your heart rate, steps and temperature.